 Elements of competency contain both theoretical and practical components.
-The theoretical components may be assessed in a classroom setting.
-The practical components should be assessed either in a natural or simulated environment.
+The theoretical components may be assessed off the job.
+The practical components should be assessed either in a natural or simulated work environment.

 Three levels of performance denote level of competency required to perform a task.
 These levels do not relate to the NCTVET Qualification Framework.
 They relate to the seven areas of generic competency that underpin effective workplace practices.